wail-uottawa/docker-ros2-elg5228/README.md

 After finishing working with the docker container, you can stop it in one of the following methods:
 * Graphically through Docker Dashboard/Desktop (if available)
 * In the same terminal where you run `docker-run.sh` (or `docker-run.bat`), which is now showing the command line within the container, type Ctrl-c.
 This should kill the running of the container.
 * From the command line on your host computer by running `docker stop IMAGE_ID:tag`, where `IMAGE_ID` and `tag` are the ID and tag of the image you want to stop(e.g., `docker stop realjsk/docker-ros2-humble-elg5228:20240503`).
+Refer to Section [Looking Ahead](#looking-ahead "Looking Ahead") for the latest image tag.
 Another way is to use the command `docker stop $(docker ps -a -q)`, which will stop *all* docker images running on your computer.

 ## Connecting to the Image Through a uOttawa's Virtual Machine
 <span style="color:red">**NOTE:**</span> This method of connecting to the image is only available to uOttawa affiliates. <br />